Co-Dalneva, tablets 5 mg+2, 5 mg+8 mg 90 pcs

 Co-trimoxazole (sulfamethoxazole + trimethoprim)

-Simultaneous use with ACE inhibitors may increase the risk of hyperkalemia.
+Concomitant use with ACE inhibitors may increase the risk of developing hyperkalemia.

-Concomitant use with ACE inhibitors may increase the risk of angioedema due to inhibition of dipeptidyl peptidase IV (DPP-IV) activity by glyptin.
+Concomitant use with ACE inhibitors may increase the risk of developing angioedema due to the inhibition of dipeptidyl peptidase IV (DPP-IV) activity by gliptin.

 Sympathomimetics

-Sympathomimetics may weaken the antihypertensive effect of ACE inhibitors.
+Sympathomimetics may reduce the antihypertensive effect of ACE inhibitors.

 Cyclosporine

-Concomitant use with ACE inhibitors may increase the risk of hyperkalemia.
-It is recommended to monitor the serum potassium content.
+Concomitant use with ACE inhibitors may increase the risk of developing hyperkalemia.
+It is recommended to monitor serum potassium levels.

 Heparin

-Simultaneous use with ACE inhibitors may increase the risk of hyperkalemia.
-Monitoring of serum potassium is recommended.
+Concomitant use with ACE inhibitors may increase the risk of developing hyperkalemia.
+It is recommended to monitor serum potassium levels.

 Tissue plasminogen activators

-In observational studies, an increased incidence of angioedema was found in patients taking ACE inhibitors after using alteplase for thrombolytic therapy of ischemic stroke.
+Observational studies have shown an increased incidence of angioedema in patients taking ACE inhibitors following the use of alteplase for thrombolytic therapy of ischemic stroke.

 Baclofen

-Possible increase in antihypertensive effect.
-BP and renal function should be monitored; if necessary, the dose of hypotensive drugs should be adjusted.
+The antihypertensive effect may be enhanced.
+Blood pressure and renal function should be monitored and, if necessary, the dose of antihypertensive drugs should be adjusted.

 Corticosteroids (mineral and glucocorticosteroids), tetracosactide (systemic action)